-The Terrace Cafe and Grill serves all three meals each day from a circular buffet.
-Thankfully, during our entire 12-night cruise, we never had to wait in line.
-Waiters swoop in to carry diners' laden plates to the tables and provide all beverage service.
+The Terrace Cafe and Grill (Deck 6): All three meals are self-service from a circular buffet.
+The service is efficient and there is seldom a queue for food.
+Waiters swoop in to carry diners' plates to the tables and serve drinks to the tables.

-Breakfasts feature pastries, scrambled eggs, bacon, smoked salmon, cold cuts and a rotation of other hot standbys, including waffles, pancakes, hash browns, oatmeal and eggs Benedict.
-In a nod to British passengers, you'll also find grilled tomatoes, baked beans, sauteed mushrooms and kippers.
-Cold cereals, yogurt and fresh fruit can be found on a separate table on the opposite side of the dining room.
+Breakfasts feature pastries, scrambled eggs, bacon, smoked salmon, cold cuts and a rotation of other hot standbys, including waffles, pancakes, hash browns, porridge and eggs Benedict.
+In a nod to British passengers' tastes, you'll also find grilled tomatoes, baked beans, sauteed mushrooms and kippers.
+Cereals, yoghurt and fresh fruit can be found on a separate table at the opposite side of the dining room.

-At lunch and dinner, you'll typically find a variety of five or more salads, including tossed ones and those made with pasta and various vegetables; two soups, one cold (and sometimes sweet); a hot pasta; a carved meat (the roast turkey was particularly moist and delicious, and a suckling pig was spectacular); a portioned meat preparation (baked pork chop, Malaysian-style snapper with lemon-coconut sauce or braised veal leg with mushroom sauce, for example); grilled items (ranging from buttery-tender minute steaks to burgers); a stirfry; a vegetarian entree; and an assortment of hot side dishes.
+At lunch and dinner, you'll typically find a variety of five or more salads, including tossed ones and those made with pasta and various vegetables; two soups, one cold (and sometimes sweet); a hot pasta; a carved meat; a portions of meat and fish (baked pork chop, Malaysian-style snapper with lemon-coconut sauce or braised veal leg with mushroom sauce, for example); grilled items (ranging from minute steaks to burgers); a stir-fry; a vegetarian main course; and an assortment of hot side dishes.
 At the back of the restaurant, a large table features a buffet of desserts (one sugar-free) and two varying choices of ice cream.
 There is always fresh fruit and, at dinner, a cheese selection as well.

 Diners in the Terrace Cafe may choose to eat outdoors, by exiting the rear of the restaurant onto the ship's stern.
-About two-thirds of the tables are shaded by an overhang, while those closest to the rail are not.
-In the shaded area, there's also an outdoor bar.
+About two-thirds of the tables are shaded by a tarpaulin, while those closest to the rail are not.

-Room service is available for continental breakfast, but there are no request forms to hang outside your door.
-Passengers must instead call Reception with their selections.
-A limited room-service menu is also available from noon to midnight.
+Room service: Room service is available for continental breakfast only, but there are no request forms to hang outside your door.
+Passengers must instead call reception with their selections.